breakfastco/embed-pdf-wpforms/readme.txt

 = pdfjs-dist package =

 This plugin includes https://www.npmjs.com/package/pdfjs-dist, which contains combined and minimized scripts built by the `gulp dist` command in https://github.com/mozilla/pdf.js.
 No unusual or additional action is required to download or install this plugin.
-If you wish to obtain the unminimzed scripts or build pdfjs-dist yourself, use these commands:
+If you wish to obtain the unminimized scripts or build pdfjs-dist yourself, use these commands:

 git clone https://github.com/mozilla/pdf.js
 cd pdf.js